-Restricting brand name drugs when a generic version is available
+Restricting brand name drugs or original biological products.
+When a generic or interchangeable biosimilar version is available

-Generally, a "generic" drug works the same as a brand name drug and usually costs less.
-In most cases, when a generic version of a brand name drug is available, our network pharmacies will provide you the generic version instead of the brand name drug.
-However, if your provider has told us the medical reason that the generic drug will not work for you OR has written "No substitutions" on your prescription for a brand name drug OR has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.
-(Your share of the cost may be greater for the brand name drug than for the generic drug.)
+Generally, a generic drug or interchangeable biosimilar works the same as a brand name drug or original biological product and usually costs less.
+In most cases, when OR When a generic or interchangeable biosimilar version of a brand name drug is available, our network pharmacies will provide you the generic or interchangeable biosimilar version instead of the brand name drug or original biological product.
+However, if your provider has told us the medical reason that the generic drug or interchangeable biosimilar will not work for you OR has written "No substitutions" on your prescription for a brand name drug or interchangeable biosimilar nor other covered drugs that treat the same condition will work for you], then we will cover the brand name drug or original biological product.
+(Your share of the cost may be greater for the brand name drug or original biological product than for the generic drug or interchangeable biosimilar